NdagiStanley/gatsby-starter-lumen/content/posts/2019-08-08-tip-dark-mode-for-jupyter-notebooks.md

 - - -

+S/O to [Jee](https://twitter.com/jeegik), the Whimsical software engineer who has been a colleague for almost 4 years now for this tip.

 [This gist for All things Python](https://gist.github.com/NdagiStanley/bf9db623e8a96ef2ab631a28c9a1eba8) has proved useful overtime for me, help yourself to it.
 Feedback is welcome.

 Catch more tips [here](https://stanmd.tk/category/tips/).